Timmoth/Sapling/README.md

 ## SPRT
 After any changes to the engine a SPRT test must be ran to ensure that the changes have a positive effect.

 There is a script `sprt.bat` which contains the command to run a cutechess-cli SPRT test.
-Ensure that you've configured CuteChess to point to both engines before hand, and also update the opening book + endgame table base to point to one on your system.
+Ensure that you've configured CuteChess to point to both `dev` and `base` engines before hand, and also update the opening book + endgame table base to point to one on your system.

 ## NNUE
 I'm in the process of training a 768->256 network starting from random weights using self play data generation and bullet trainer.
 Expect the engine to get much stronger in the coming days / weeks.
 Check [here](https://github.com/Timmoth/iBlunder/tree/main/iBlunder.Engine/Resources/WeightsHistory) to see the sequence of networks starting from scratch the training logs.